Laboratory analysis of benzalkonium chloride

 HS-GC-MS :

-- Sampling is carried out in sealed containers to preserve the integrity of the samples, and the laboratory's internal method ensures high reproducibility.
+• The samples are collected in sealed containers to preserve the integrity of the samples, and the laboratory's internal method ensures high reproducibility.

-- This technique is useful for complex matrices, such as food packaging or industrial products.
+• This technique is useful for complex matrices, such as food packaging or industrial products.

 Colorimetry :

-- Simpler and less expensive method, used for rapid quality checks in less complex matrices.
+• A simpler and less expensive method, used for rapid quality checks in less complex matrices.

-- Pharmaceutical : Ophthalmic solutions, nasal sprays, antiseptics.
+• Pharmaceutical : Ophthalmic solutions, nasal sprays, antiseptics.

-- Cosmetics : Creams, lotions, wipes.
+• Cosmetics : Creams, lotions, wipes.

-- Industrial : Disinfectants, cleaning products, packaging materials.
+• Industrial : Disinfectants, cleaning products, packaging materials.

-- Environmental : Wastewater, soil, industrial sludge.
+• Environmental : Wastewater, soils, industrial sludge.

 Good analytical practices

-- Follow protocols validated by international standards, such as ISO 17025, to ensure traceability and quality of results.
+• Follow protocols validated by international standards, such as ISO 17025, to ensure traceability and quality of results.

-6. Associated regulations and standards
+6. Associated Regulations and Standards

 European regulations

-- CLP Regulation (Classification, Labeling and Packaging) :
+• CLP Regulation (Classification, Labeling and Packaging) :

-- This regulation classifies benzalkonium chloride as a hazardous substance.
+• This regulation classifies benzalkonium chloride as a hazardous substance.
 It requires hazard statements such as H314 (causes severe skin burns and eye damage) and H400 (very toxic to aquatic life).

-- Biocides Regulation (EU 528/2012) :
+• Biocidal Products Regulation (EU 528/2012) :

-- Products containing benzalkonium chloride require a marketing authorization (MA) which guarantees their efficacy and safety.
+• Products containing benzalkonium chloride require a marketing authorization (MA) which guarantees their efficacy and safety.

-- EC Regulation No. 1935/2004 :
+• Regulation (EC) No 1935/2004 :

 International regulations